Deep Reinforcement Learning for Traveling Purchaser Problems: Experiments

 The detailed training configuration for the policy network is presented in Table \ref{Training configuration}.
 Both training and inference are performed on a machine equipped with an AMD EPYC 7742 CPU at 2.3 GHz and a single GeForce RTX-4090 GPU.

-In the evaluation of our DRL-based approach, we execute the inference of the learned policy network with greedy decoding (similar to the greedy rollout baseline) and instance augmentation \citep{r_36}.
-The produced route and purchasing plan can be directly used as an end-to-end solution to the TPP instance, denoted as ``RL-E2E''.
-Similar to the baseline heuristics, this end-to-end solution can be further improved through a post-optimization procedure (TRH and TSP re-sequence), denoted as ``RL+TRH''.
+For evaluating our DRL-based approach, we perform inference of the learned policy network using greedy decoding (similar to the greedy rollout baseline) with instance augmentation \citep{r_36}.
+The produced route and purchasing plan can directly serve as an end-to-end solution to the TPP instance, which we denote as ``RL-E2E''.
+Similar to the baseline heuristics, we can also apply a post-optimization procedure (TRH and TSP re-sequence) to further improve the end-to-end solution, denoted as ``RL+TRH''.
 For a fair comparison, the baseline heuristics and our approach are implemented on the same machine and environment.